sinhthanhngds/dsp_at3_group16/README.md

 ## Project Structure
 <List all folders and files of this project and provide quick description for each of them>
 Folders structures:
+'''
 dsp_at3_group8/
 ├── README.md: project description
-├── .gitignore: ignoring unwanted files: .DS_Store, __pycache__
+├── .gitignore: ignore changes in .DS_Store and __pycache__
-├── requirements.txt
+├── .gitattributes
 ├── dsp_at3_group8/
+│   ├── requirements.txt
 │   ├── app/
 │   │	├── streamlit_app.py: codes for .csv file upload and calling to relevant functions │   │	├── __init__.py